jmilkiewicz/OverheadCourse/signups/index.markdown

 Specific hours and group allocations will be announced via whatsup at least a one week before the course starts.

+### Extras

+We are considering organizing a small tournament (possibly Americano-style) on Tuesday evenings.
+However, the feasibility of this tournament depends on the interest and willingness of the participants and availabilities of courts.

+To ensure that participants stay energized and focused, we will be providing a variety of (healthy) snacks.

 ### Private lessons

 If you can not make full 4 days, but you are interested in having padel lesson/lessons with Manu, contact <a href="https://www.instagram.com/manusoler_padel" target="_blank">@manusoler_padel</a> or <a class="u-email" href="mailto:manupadelin@gmail.com">manupadelin@gmail.com</a>.
 Both 1:1 and 1:2 options are available.